Prediction Theory for Stationary Functional Time Series

+with $I$ the identity operator (here the {\it time domain} is on the left, the {\it frequency domain} on the right). \\ \i We recall Chung's famous dictum ``{\it The process is the thing}".
+A stochastic process is an infinite-dimensional object, characterised by its {\it distribution}.
+Both $(KIT)$ and $(CR)$ deal with the distribution of the process in full.
+They are really two different aspects of the same thing, with the distribution implicit in $(KIT)$ and explicit in $(CR)$.
+By contrast, we shall meet below results that deal only with the {\it second-order aspects} of the process: (mean and) covariance.
+The key result here is {\it Verblunsky's theorem}, or the {\it Verblunsky isomorphism} (\S 3), characterising (or parametrising) the covariance structure.
+This is fully informative about the process when the process is {\it Gaussian}; we discuss Gaussianity in \S 2.4 below (cf. [Bin4, \S 4.1] in continuous time). \\

-say, the {\it Cram\'er representation}; the random measure $Y$ is the {\it Cram\'er measure} or {\it representing measure} [Cra1,2, CraL].
-This is {\it orthogonally scattered} [Mas1]: the masses of disjoint sets are orthogonal. \\ \i Take $\Hi$ a separable Hilbert space, $B(\Hi)$ the algebra of all bounded linear operators on $\Hi$, $T(\Hi)$ the trace class operators in $B(\Hi)$.
-The Kolmogorov Isomorphism Theorem in the Hilbert case is due to Mandrekar and Salehi [ManS]; here we follow Kakihara [Kak1-4].
+\ni {\it 3.
+The Gramian} \\ \i Take $\Hi$ a separable Hilbert space, $B(\Hi)$ the algebra of all bounded linear operators on $\Hi$, $T(\Hi)$ the trace class operators in $B(\Hi)$.
+The Kolmogorov Isomorphism Theorem in the Hilbert case is due to Mandrekar and Salehi [ManS]; here we follow Kakihara [Kak1], [Kak2], [Kak3], [Kak4].
 Write $X := L_0^2(\Om, \Hi)$ for the Hilbert space of all $\Hi$-valued (strong) random variables with mean 0 and finite second moment: with $(\Om, {\cal F}, \P)$ the probability space, $\Ex [x] := \int_{\Om} x(\om) d \P(\om) = 0$,

 and so with inner product on $X$

 The {\it Gramian operator}, or {\it Gramian}, is the $T(\Hi)$-valued inner product $[.,.]_X$ defined by

 In the finite-dimensional case, this reduces to a doubly-indexed set of scalars, which gives a matrix, the Gramian matrix [HorJ, \S 7.2], which is positive definite; so too is the Gramian operator likewise.
 Symbolically,